Izenda7Series/docs/ref/api_report_designer_details.rst

      - Validates if reports are valid.
      -
    * - `POST report/printDraft`_
-     - Saves report as draft for printing.
+     - Saves report as draft and print.
-     -
+     - Report Designer > Export - to allow printing unsaved changes
    * - `GET report/printDraft/{report\_id}`_
      - Gets report as draft for printing.
      -
    * - `GET report/accessPriority/(report\_dashboard\_id)`_
      - Returns access priority for report/dashboard.
-     -
+     - To be updated
    * - `POST report/timePeriod`_
      - Saves a customed InTimePeriod.
      -